A free C++ library for reading and writing ASAM-MDF4 files

 A COM library for reading MDF4 and MDF3 data files.
 A caller example program is included.
 The ZIP contains two versions of the COM object: one is Win32, the other x64.

 A COM library for writing MDF4 data files.
+It also has an ordinary C interface, if COM should be avoided.
 A caller example program is included.
-The ZIP contains two versions of the COM object: one is Win32, the other x64.
+The ZIP contains two versions of the DLL: one is Win32, the other x64.

 The C++ source code of the MDF4 classes including Linux 2 examples.